VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 #### Shadow Arts [Updated]

 You can use your ki to duplicate the effects of certain spells.
-As an action, you can spend 2 ki points to cast any of the following spells: *Darkness, Darkvision, Pass without Trace, Silence.* When cast in this way, you do not need material components.
+As an action, you can spend 2 ki points to cast any of the following spells: _Darkness_, _Darkvision_, _Pass without Trace_, and _Silence_.
+When cast in this way, you do not need material components.
 Once you have cast one of these spells, you cannot cast the same spell again until you finish a short or long rest.

-Additionally, you gain the *Minor Illusion* cantrip if you don't already have it.
+Additionally, you gain the _Minor Illusion_ cantrip if you don't already have it.

 #### Shadow Step [Updated]